armandcismaru/DeepTraderX/README.md

 $ python3 tbse.py markets.csv
 ```

 Using a CSV file is the most versatile way to use TBSE as it allows multiple market sessions to be defined using different trader schedules.
 The file ```markets.csv``` is provided.
 TBSE will run each row of the CSV file as a separate market session.
-Each row must contain 7 comma-separated numbers in the order ZIC, ZIP, GDX, AA, Giveaway, Shaver, DTR so 0 should be used if you don't wish a trader to be present in a market session.
+Each row must contain 7 comma-separated numbers in the order ZIC, ZIP, GDX, AA, Giveaway, Shaver, DTX so 0 should be used if you don't wish a trader to be present in a market session.
 The following example CSV file will run experiments comparing 5 vs 5 of every possible pair of traders:

 ```
 5, 5, 0, 0, 0, 0, 0